CompSciCabal/CS-as-she-is-wrote/README.md

 ## Software engineering
+*The principles and practice of designing, developing, and testing programs, as well as proper engineering practices.*

 ### Formal methods
 *Mathematical approaches for describing and reasoning about software design.*

-### Software engineering
-*The principles and practice of designing, developing, and testing programs, as well as proper engineering practices.*

 ### Algorithm design
 *Using ideas from algorithm theory to creatively design solutions to real tasks.*